-THE CONSULTATION ON WELSH GOVERNMENT’S DRAFT NDF CLOSES ON 15th NOVEMBER.
+THE CONSULTATION ON WELSH GOVERNMENT’S DRAFT NDF CLOSED ON 15th NOVEMBER.

 Please see ‘NDF WIND & SOLAR PLANS FOR WALES’ page for an explanation of the draft National Development Framework and its role in Welsh planning, some key concerns about the proposals and links to consultation and evidence documents.